MichaelCurrin/vue-frontend-quickstart/README.md

 Though, if you have a couple of components or your entire site is Vue pages (compared with adding Vue to HTML), then consider structuring your application as a Vue Node app that uses Vue CLI for developing tooling and optimized production builds (like for compiling and minifying).

+### Optimize

+If you have a site with a small amount of JS code and files, then using this frontend approach might suit you fine.
+You won't get much benefit out of bundling and minfiying your scripts if the volume is small.
+Though maybe you'll get a benefit out of bundling external Vue code in your own bundle.

+If you have a larger project, consider using the Vue CLI approch as covered in [Related projects](#related-projects).

+If you want to avoid structuring your project as a Node project but you want some production-optimization, consider using [Deno](https://deno.land/).

+- Deno replaces Node.
+- No need for `package.json`.
+- Deno can be used to format and lint code - no external dependencies needed.
+- Deno can be used to bundle multiple JS files, without installing Webpack.
+You may run into complexity with adding support for `.vue` files though, as Deno doesn't support them.
+- Deno doesn't support minification.
+But `npx esbuild --minify ...` is a great choice that is modern and performant.
+- But you'll probably want something like `make` and `Makefile` for running tasks.

 ## Related projects